PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 but the plan is to extend the Piston ecosystem with new high libraries over time.

-A high level library can be used with another library if they share a high level dependency, even those libraries was not designed intentionally to work together.
+A high level library can be used with another library if they share a high level dependency, even those libraries were not designed intentionally to work together.
-This is because current objects are unique per type, so no information is required to pass from one library to another, since that information is known at compile time.
+This is because current objects are unique per type, so no information is required to glue one library to another.

 Generic libraries that uses `GetFrom`, `SetAt` and `ActOn` are not considered high level.
 *It is only high level if you don't have to keep track of any objects.*